 The Public Service Pensions Act 2013 requires that a local Pension Board is established from 1 April 2015 to assist the Scheme Manager (i.e. in this case Falkirk Council) in securing compliance with the scheme rules and with the Pension Regulator's Codes of Practice.
 In view of the new governance requirements, and after consultation with stakeholders, the decision has been taken to wind up the Pensions Panel.
-Full details of the revised arrangements found the Fund governance can be on website at www.falkirkpensionfund.org in the Governance Policy Document in the Forms and Publications section.
+Full details of the revised be governance arrangements can found on the Fund website at www.falkirkpensionfund.org in the Governance Policy Document in the Forms and Publications section.